himanigoel0/lift_controller_4_floor_building/README.md

-# Project Title
-Advanced Lift Controller using FSM in Verilog HDL
+# Advanced Lift Controller using FSM in Verilog HDL
 ## 2. Objective
-The objective of this project is to design and implement an Advanced Lift Controller using a Finite State Machine (FSM) in Verilog HDL.
+The objective of this project is to design and implement an **Advanced Lift Controller using a Finite State Machine (FSM) in Verilog HDL**.
 The controller manages lift movement, floor requests, door operations, direction control, overload protection, and emergency handling while ensuring safe and efficient operation.
 ## 3. Features
 - Four-floor lift system (Floors 0–3)
 - Cabin request handling